skellis46/finger-pointing-moon/case-for-support.md

 ## edit bin

+* paradigmatic cases of the problem of knowledge production in practice-research generally, and in dance specifically | Use of body-based practice as a edge-case example -- to go into heart of problem that makes broader/wider principles possible.
+* Dance and choreographic practices are paradigmatic in this method, because "The body is both a question and an inaccessible answer ... [where] the unseen shimmers, the unheard whispers, the unfelt is caressed and we intuit the unknown."[@heathfield_what_2011]

 - need to clarify where these principles and values things came from.
 At the moment they just jump in (but are clearly related to specificity/generalisability)